blackholeinfiverse116-ship-it/nicai-validation-layer/REVIEW_PACKET.md

 POST /validate

-The endpoint receives structured signals from the upstream system (SUM-SCRIPT / Samachar) and forwards them to the validation logic.
+The endpoint receives structured signals from the upstream system (SUM-SCRIPT / Samachar) and forwards them to the validation layer.

 Supported modes:

 • Single signal validation
 • Batch signal validation

-The system performs **data integrity validation only**.
+The validation layer performs **data integrity validation only**.

-The validation layer **does NOT**:
+The system does NOT:

 • enforce governance decisions
 • block pipeline execution
-• modify downstream behavior
+• introduce intelligence logic

-It only ensures that signals entering the intelligence system are **clean, structured, and traceable**.
+Its responsibility is only to **validate signals and produce deterministic outputs** for downstream systems.

 ---

-# 2. CORE FLOW (MAX 3 FILES)
+# 2. CORE FLOW

 ## validator.py

-Contains the core signal validation logic.
+This file contains the **core validation logic**.

 Responsibilities: